juji-io/datalevin/README.md

 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
-Although currently a port, Datalevin differs from Datascript in more significant ways than just the difference in data durability:
+Although a port, Datalevin differs from Datascript in more significant ways than just the difference in data durability and running mode:

 * As mentioned, Datalevin is not an immutable database, and there is no "database as a value" feature.
 Since history is not kept, transaction ids are